Course Number: CAS 217

 - Use advanced mail merge procedures such as adding/deleting files, query options, and fill-in fields.

-- Create and use a form template.
+- Create and use templates and forms.

-- Create documents using newspaper columns.
+- Create documents using columns.

 - Create new and use existing styles to format documents.